sumx86-zz/RpiHD/README.md

     chmod +x build_rpi.sh
     sudo ./build_rpi.sh

-    # This creates the rpi executable /usr/bin/rpi
+    # This creates the rpi executable /usr/bin/rpi and another executable called rpilogtmp to display the rpi log (this is a temporary file)
     ```

 ## Usage